 Foxgloves are easy to grow, vertical accents for part sun, or dappled shade.
 Flowers attract hummingbirds galore with magnificent spires of tubular flowers.
 Bloom begins in late spring, or early summer.
 Once main flower spike is cut, side shoots develop, bloom until September.

 Polkadot Hybrids is a true perennial foxglove series, long lived, and super long flowering!
 Plants produce extra-large, richly colored flowers, evenly spaced and tightly packed, on 3.5 ft. stems.
 Flowers are subtlety speckled with white dots.
 Because flowers do not set seed, individual blooms can hold for many weeks and the flowering season is extended.

-The new Polkadot Series foxgloves produce extra large, richly colored flowers, evenly spaced, and tightly packed on 3.5 foot stems.
-Blooms are subtlety speckled with white dots.
-Because these flowers do not set seed, individual blooms can hold for many weeks, the flowering season is extended, and plants live for years.
+Plants live for years.
 Polkadot Foxgloves begin blooming in spring, and continue into fall.
-In our mild climate, Polkadot Princess and Polkadot Pippa will bloom into November and December.
-The uniform, well-branched, plants grow to 40 inches tall.
+In our mild climate, Polkadot Princess and Polkadot Pippa will flower into November or December.
+The uniform, well-branched plants grow to 40″ tall.
 Winter hardy to zone 4.

 Large, coral flowers with apricot interiors.
 Blooms from late spring until frost.
 In mild areas flowering can continue into December.